nobl9/terraform-provider-nobl9/docs/resources/role_binding.md

 - `user` is a User ID from Okta.
 You can retrieve it from **Settings** > **Account and Settings** > **Users** in the Nobl9 UI.

 - `role_ref` must be an existing role name that you want the user to assume.
-If you don't specify the optional `project_ref` value, `role_ref` has to contain an Organization Role.
+If you don't specify the optional `project_ref` value, `role_ref` must contain an Organization Role.

 ## Example Usage